safer-r/saferGG/README.md

 5) writting and debugging message errors improved in all the functions

-6) Functions checked for R version 3.5.3
+6) Functions checked for R version 3.6.1

+7) function deprecated:
+fun_refactorization()

 ## v5.1.0